 Numerous online tools such as the blog ErneuerbareEnergien.NRW (Renewable Energies NRW), the Branchenführer.Erneuerbare (Industry Guide Renewables) or the Bürgerenergie.Atlas (Citizens’ Energy Atlas) provide comprehensive information on the opportunities and challenges presented by the energy transition programme and allow interested parties to find out about the players and projects in the energy transition programme in NRW in just a few clicks.
 The Stromvermarktung.Navi (Power Marketing Navigation Tool) enables operators to compare alternative forms of use or marketing for CHP power and power from renewable energy.
 The Förder.Navi (Funding Navigation Tool) is also a popular online tool that provides a good overview of current funding opportunities in the energy sector in just a few clicks.

 Power generation from renewable energies: In NRW, wind energy and photovoltaics (PV) are the driving forces behind the energy transition programme.
-Last year, renewable power was generated by 3,767 wind turbines with a capacity of 5,920 megawatts (MW) and around 280,000 PV systems with an installed capacity of almost 5,300 MW, followed by 1,343 biogas plants and 438 hydroelectric power plants, which, with 873 MW and 187 MW installed capacity, make their contribution to climate protection in NRW.
+Last year, renewable power was generated by 3,767 wind turbines with a capacity of 5,920 megawatts (MW) and around 280,000 PV systems with an installed capacity of almost 5,300 MW.
+According to Energieatlas.NRW from December 2018 around 1,343 biogas plants and 438 hydroelectric power plants made their contribution to climate protection in NRW as well.
 Together, renewables account for 16.1 percent of power consumption in NRW.

 The topic areas and technologies